Installing modules and Virtual environments

 info uninstall instead of install --user in the above example will remove the package.
 See also stackoverflow: how to uninstall a package for details and gotchas.

-warning warning warning Unless you really know what you are doing, do NOT ever use pip as a root/admin user.
+warning warning warning Unless you really know what you are doing, do NOT ever use pip as an admin user.
 Problematic packages are an issue, see Malicious packages found to be typo-squatting and Hunting for Malicious Packages on PyPI for examples.
 See also security.stackexchange: PyPI security measures.

 venv

 Virtual environments allow you to work with specific Python and package versions without interfering with other projects.
-Modern Python versions come with built-in module venv to easily create and manage virtual environments.
+You can use the built-in module venv to easily create and manage virtual environments.

 The flow I use is summarized below.
 If you are using an IDE, it will likely have options to create and manage virtual environments.